Workshops and Special Events

 Trail Service Workshop

-The ADK Supervised Volunteer Trails Program is once again heading south to the U.S. Virgin Islands in 2019.
+The ADK Supervised Volunteer Trails Program is once again heading south to the U.S. Virgin Islands in 2020.
 Working with the Friends of Virgin Island National Park well established volunteer program, ADK volunteers will help maintain the network of trails that exists on St. John.
-The trail project will consist of clearing brush away from trails, ruins, or at vistas.
+The trail project will consist of clearing brush away from trails, ruins, or at vistas like the picture to the left.
 The crew will also be constructing water bars, digging ditches, and establishing new trail sections.

 The participation fee for this service project is $380.00 per person.
 Transportation to and from St. John and the base camp is the responsibility of the individual.
 It is suggested that participants arrive at the basecamp before 5 pm on January 26th, to have adequate time to get organized and situated before nightfall.
 Saturday, February 2nd is the departure date.
 Departure flights should be scheduled after 1pm on the 2nd so that you have adequate time to make it back to the St. Thomas airport.
 Participants are welcome to stay longer or arrive before the beginning of the service project at their own expense.